birchill/good-bundle/README.md

 That said, it does have a few advantages:

-- Accurate size statistics
-  (in my testing Relative CI reported a 200Kb asset as being 280kb!)
-- Reports brotli compressed size
-  (maybe you're lucky enough to be serving assets using Brotli)
 - You own your data in S3 so you can slice and dice it as you please
 - For example, you can use the data in your own custom visualizations
 - It comments on PRs
   (This feature is coming to Relative CI so hopefully this point will be moot in the near future.)
+- Reports brotli compressed size
+  (maybe you're lucky enough to be serving assets using Brotli)

 ## Setup